NicEastvillage/RLBotJavaTutorialSourceCode/README.md

 - Making `MoveToPointState` use local coordinates to get down from wall
 - Making `MoveToPointState` only boost when going towards the target

+**Episode 5** - Dodges

+- Talk about how RLBot works in frames/ticks and how to make sequential maneuvers
+- Making a `Manuever` interface
+- Making a dodge for `KickoffState` and `MoveToPointState`

 ### Planned Episodes

 *Note: These are just ideas for episodes and their order may not be exactly as below.*

-**Episode ?** - Appearance and Opponent

-- Customizing the bot's appearance
-- Making files for a Psyonix Allstar opponent
-- Showing how to play against other bots

-**Episode ?** - Dodging and Maneuvers Over Time

-- Talk about how RLBot works in frames/ticks
-- Making an abstract `Manuever` class (derive from State maybe)
-- Making a simple dodge for `KickoffState`

 **Episode ?** - Better Movement

 - Introducing handbraking and turn radius (and "can to faster" option maybe?)
 - Renaming `AtbaState` to `ChaseBallState` since it is not just Atba anymore

+**Episode ?** - Simple Strategy and shoot maneuver

+- Making it only chase the ball when on the correct side of the ball and retreat to own goal otherwise
+- Adding a simple `ShotManeuver`

 **Episode ?** - Utility Systems

 - Explaination of utility systems and why state machines doesn't scale
 - Implementing a simple utility system

+**Episode ?** - Physics and Predictions

+- Adding methods for predicting ball movement
+- Making it consider where and when the ball lands instead for driving under the ball